 It is even more difficult to deal with if you are in your younger years.

-For example in your late teens to your early ’20s.
+Especially when you are in your late teens to your early ’20s.
 Friends and family start asking a lot of questions – some of which you don’t even know how to answer.